DuckDuckG0ose/Northstar/README.md

 ### TO DO
 All done friends!
-Any of your suggestions you can subimit at our [Discord server](https://discord.gg/GkhwF53JbF)
+Any of your suggestions you can submit at our [Discord server](https://discord.gg/GkhwF53JbF)
 - [x] Make a functioning restore point system
 - [x] Make a compiled version
 - [x] Make a version checking feature